WGLab/biocluster/05 Network administration.md

 [root@biocluster /]$ rocks sync host network compute-0-0
 ```

+Note that the 128.125.249.xxx is the gateway address, which needs to be specified correctly.
+If you do not know what is the gateway, check the head node's gateway using the `route` command.
+This information by design was not included in the subnet set up (so `rocks list network` will not show it), and needs to be provided by users instead.

 Now compute-0-0 can access internet directly through eth1.

 ## 10G ethernet specific settings